openwisp/openwisp-docs/general/architecture.rst

-We use `Ansible <https://www.ansible.com/>`_ to provide automated procedures to :doc:`deploy OpenWISP </ansible/user/quickstart>`, to `compile custom OpenWRT images for different organizations
+We use `Ansible <https://www.ansible.com/>`_ to provide automated procedures to :doc:`deploy OpenWISP </ansible/user/quickstart>`, to `compile custom OpenWrt images for different organizations
 <https://github.com/openwisp/ansible-openwisp2-imagegenerator>`__, to
 `deploy OpenWISP WiFi Login Pages
 <https://github.com/openwisp/ansible-openwisp-wifi-login-pages>`__ and to